Doomsday (DC Comics): The Ultimate Killing Machine

 Eventually arriving on the planet Calaton, he ravaged that world for three years.
-With only the capital city left, the royal family underwent a ritual to merge their life forces into a being called the "Radiant".
+With only the capital city left, the royal family underwent a ritual to merge their life forces into a being called the "Radiant", a being of living energy.
 The Radiant killed the Ultimate with a huge blast of energy, laying waste to over a fifth of his planet in the process.
 In common Calatonian burial procedures, the Ultimate's seemingly dead body was suited and shackled to prevent his spirit from escaping into the afterlife, and he was shot into space because the murders he committed made him unworthy of burial on Calaton.
 Eventually, his metallic casket crashed on Earth, the force of the impact driving it deep underground.

 The Death of Superman

 Doomsday's first full appearance, on the cover of Superman: The Man of Steel #18 (December 1992); art by Jon Bogdanove and Dennis Janke.

 After freeing one arm and breaking out of his buried vault, The Ultimate went on a rampage in Midwestern America, where he encountered the Justice League.
 He defeated the Justice League in a matter of minutes, which attracted the attention of Superman.
 The Ultimate fought with one hand tied behind his back by his ancient burial cables.
 Since the Ultimate could not introduce himself, when League member Booster Gold called him "Doomsday" in an off-panel scene, the name stuck.
 Five Leaguers, including Superman, combined their energy powers to create an assault capable of killing Doomsday, but he shielded himself with the last of his burial cables, which were destroyed by the attack, allowing him to use both hands.

 Doomsday's interest was captured by billboards and television spots directing people to wrestling competitions held in Metropolis, which led the otherwise mindless creature to head towards the city.
 Superman found that Doomsday's power was more than a match for his own and getting stronger.
 Though in the original story Doomsday shows no interest in Superman, ignoring him whenever possible, it was retconned in the Hunter/Prey miniseries that Doomsday developed a strong desire to murder Superman: "from the agony of continually dying during his creation process, Doomsday developed in his genes the ability to sense anyone Kryptonian, as well as an overriding instinct to treat any such being as an automatic threat".
 In Superman (vol. 2) #75, Doomsday and Superman beat each other to death in front of the Daily Planet building in Metropolis.

-Following the battle, four super-beings appeared and took up Superman's mantle, two of them declaring themselves to be the real Superman.
-One, Cyborg Superman, had cybernetic implants where Superman had sustained the greatest amount of damage from Doomsday's blows.
-This "Superman" strapped Doomsday's body to an asteroid with an electronic device attached, and flung Doomsday into deep space on a trajectory supposedly certain to never intersect any other planet.
-Doomsday reawakened, still chained to the asteroid but otherwise alive.
+Following the battle, four super-beings - Superboy, Cyborg Superman, Eradicator, and Steel - take up Superman's mantle, two of them declaring themselves to be the real Superman.
+Cyborg Superman straps Doomsday's body to an asteroid with an electronic device attached and flings him into deep space on a trajectory that will not pass by any planet.